Migration during pregnancy increases the risk of autism

 It is previously known that immigrant families have a higher rate of children with autism.
 Researchers at Karolinska Institutet have now examined the link and revealed that the increased risk appears to be connected to whether or not the mother was pregnant when she came to Sweden.

-"If the findings prove to be correct, this indicates that the occurrence of autism is linked with environmental factors, something connected to the migration process", says Cecilia Magnusson, Docent and researcher at the Department of Public Health Sciences, who conducted the studies.
+"If the findings prove to be correct, this indicates that the occurrence of autism is linked with environmental factors, something connected to the migration process", says Cecilia Magnusson, Adjunct Professor at the Department of Global Public Health, who conducted the studies.

 She and her colleagues have gone through records of all the almost half a million children who were in Stockholm county from 2001 to 2007.
 Almost five thousand children were diagnosed with autism and almost 800 of these had a foreign background.
 Cecilia Magnusson cannot comment on the causes behind this increase in risk, but she has some theories.